Every sales team has some sort of plan, even if it’s just “sell more of the product/service that you’re employed to sell.”

 What is your target market or industry?
-Then, note why: what research led you to conclude that this was the optimal market for you?
+What research led you to conclude that this was the optimal market for you?

 Who within this industry is your ideal customer?
 What are their characteristics?
-This could be job title, geographical location, and company size, for example.
+This could be a job title, geographical location or company size, for example.
 This information makes up your ideal customer profile.

 If you’ve delved further into audience research and developed personas around your target market, then include them in here, too.

-Include their name, job title, length of time at the company, and – where appropriate – their salary.
+Include their name, job title, length of time at the company and, where appropriate, their salary.
 What are their strengths?
-How can they be deployed to help you hit your goals?
+How can they be utilized to help you hit your goals?

 You should also include notes around the gaps in your sales team and whether you intend to recruit any new team members into these (or other) roles.